matte21/kube-examples/staging/kos/README.md

 N if and only if there exists a NetworkAttachment object Y such that X and Y have the same VNI and Y is on node N.

-The following solutions were considered, with the last one adopted.
+The following approaches were considered, with the last one adopted.

 - A network agent has one Informer whose list&watch get all NetworkAttachment objects from the apiservers and filtering is done